dlt-hub/verified-sources/sources/inbox/README.md

    password = "Please set me up!" # # APP Password for the above email account.
    ```

-1. Replace the host, email and password value with the [previously copied one](#grab-credentials) to
+1. Replace the host, email and password value to
    ensure secure access to your Inbox resources.

    > When adding the App Password, remove any spaces.
 For instance, "abcd efgh ijkl mnop" should be